nikomatsakis/babysteps/source/_posts/2016-10-24-supporting-blanket-impls-in-specialization.markdown

 that "two impls can overlap so long as some other impl specializes both of them".

-This is helpful for realizing another pattern that we wanted to get out of specialization but which, until now, we could not.
+This is helpful for realizing some other patterns that we wanted to get out of specialization but which, until now, we could not.

 #### Example: AsRef